apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 that has a vectorized type, or by using `Ramp` as an index into a buffer that has a scalar type.
 For N-D buffer indices, it is possible that `Ramp` being used in multiple dimensions (e.g. `A[Ramp(...), ..., Ramp(...)]` ).
 In this case the number of lanes of the data type of such value is the product of each `Ramp`.
-We may want to limit `Ramp` to only the last dimension as multiple `Ramp` creates additional complexity.
+We limit `Ramp` to only the last dimension as multiple `Ramp` creates additional complexity.

 Different combinations of buffer type and index type (scalar vs. vector) are clarified in